JJAWESOM234/Team13-Academic-Assessment-Assistant/README.md

 ## How To Use It

 To use the applications, clone the entire repository.
-Follow the instrusctions of the README.md of each project in order to run them.
+Follow the instructions of the README.md of each project in order to run them.

 ## Release Notes